GitHub Classroom shuts down August 28, 2026

 • GPU and Jupyter support for data and ML courses

 Pick Codio if you want a managed cloud IDE with GPU/Jupyter, a big ready-made courseware library, or built-in plagiarism detection today.
-Pick Coder in 90 if you’d rather keep students on real GitHub, pay one flat instructor plan while students stay free, and give them an AI that explains every failure.
+Pick Coder in 90 if you’d rather keep students on real GitHub, pay one flat instructor plan while students stay free, and give them an AI mentor that explains every failure.

 The difference that matters